MetaMask/metamask-docs/developer-tools/dashboard/how-to/secure-an-api/use-an-allowlist.md

 If your application only queries data from specific Ethereum smart contracts or addresses, add those addresses to the **CONTRACT ADDRESSES** allowlist.

-Any requests which query addresses that are not in the allowlist are rejected.
+Any requests which query addresses that aren't in the allowlist are rejected.

 The following RPC methods take an Ethereum address parameter and are compatible with this type of allowlisting.